prashastbindal/notebook/docs/itd_dap4.md

 * Expand user login system to accept usernames and passwords.
 * Integrate user login system with Google accounds.
 * Modify the note text submission area to accept Markdown and LaTeX.
+* Add user-editable tags to notes.
+* Add a search-by option to the search bar so users can choose to search by title, tags, or text.